gadaradarsh/ToDoList/README.md

 License

-This project is open-source under the MIT License.
+This project is licensed for free for personal and commercial use.
+See LICENSE for details